solarisDigitalAssets/docs/docs/Brokerage_API_Guide.md

 - Creating a new ApprovalRequest for a Trade
 - Approving the ApprovalRequest

+The Trade is expected to be APPROVED within 2 minutes after creation, otherwise it will automatically become FAILED.

 The complete guide on how to create and approve ApprovalRequests and a list of ApprovalMethods available on the platform is available under [Custody API](https://github.com/solarisDigitalAssets/docs/blob/master/docs/Custody_API_Guide.md#approvalmethods).
 The `resource_type` must be `TRADE` and the `resource_id` must be an id of the Trade.